-It is thus difficult to judge the particular influence of an applied control strategy on reported plant performance increase, as the reference situation is often not properly characterized.
-Due to the complexity of the systems it takes much effort to develop alternative controller approaches and, as a consequence, a fair comparison between different control strategies is only made seldomly.
+It is therefore difficult to judge the particular influence of an applied control strategy as the reference situation is often not properly characterized.
+Due to the complexity of the systems it takes a great deal of effort to develop alternative controller approaches and, as a consequence, a fair comparison between different control strategies is only made seldomly.
 And even if this is done, it remains difficult to conclude to what extent the proposed solution is process or location specific.

-To enhance the acceptance of innovating control strategies, the performance evaluation should be based on a rigorous methodology including a reference simulation model, a precise plant layout, well-defined controllers, performance criteria and test procedures.
+To enhance the acceptance of innovative control strategies, the performance evaluation should be based on a rigorous methodology including a reference simulation model, a precise plant layout, well-defined controllers, performance criteria and test procedures.

-From 1998 to 2004, the development of benchmark tools for simulation-based evaluation of control strategies for activated sludge plants has been undertaken in Europe by Working Groups of COST Action 682 and 624 (Alex et al., 1999).
-This development work is now continued under the umbrella of the IWA Task Group on Benchmarking of Control Strategies for WWTPs.
+From 1998 to 2004, the development of benchmark tools for simulation-based evaluation of control strategies for activated sludge plants was undertaken in Europe by Working Groups of COST Action 682 and 624 (Alex et al., 1999).
+That development work was continued under the umbrella of the IWA Task Group on Benchmarking of Control Strategies for WWTPs.

 The benchmark is a simulation environment defining a plant layout, a simulation model, influent loads, test procedures and evaluation criteria.
-For each of these items, compromises were pursued to combine plainness with realism and accepted standards.
+For each of these items, compromises were pursued to combine simplicity with realism and accepted standards.
 Once the user has validated the simulation code, any control strategy can be applied and the performance can be evaluated according to a defined set of criteria.
 The benchmark is not linked to a particular simulation platform: direct coding (C/C++, Fortran, Matlab[®]) as well as commercial WWTP simulation software packages (such as Simba[®], West[®], GPS-X[®]) can be used.
 For this reason, the full set of equations and all the parameter values are available in the present document.